Longarithm/k8s-playground/operator/README.md

 Notes:
 - HTTP container port is always 8080.
 - SSH container port defaults to 22 unless specified in `port`.
-- The Service type is `NodePort`.
-NodePorts are assigned automatically by the cluster.
+- Default Service type is `NodePort`.
+Connect using a node’s external IP and the nodePorts (defaults: http 30081, ssh 30022).
+Override with `HTTP_NODEPORT` and `SSH_NODEPORT` if needed.
+- If you need exact external ports (8080/22) without nodePorts, set `SERVICE_TYPE=LoadBalancer` (requires a working cloud LB).

 Example:
 ```bash